Critical Selling Mistakes to Avoid in O’fallon

 Some quick tips:

-- Clean windows, fresh paint, swept walkways, and a lush green lawn are essential.
+- Clean windows by hiring the services of Albrite Commercial Cleaners, get a fresh paint, swept walkways, and a lush green lawn are essential.
+If you need to replace the windows, check out EZ Window Solutions.

 - Add colorful flowering potted plants, if the weather permits.